 There’s plenty of reasons a business uses emoticons when communicating with customers and partners.
 Let’s explore some of the benefits your brand gains from such an approach.

 We are all human beings with feelings, however, you probably rarely express emotions in the business world.
 People can act stiff and drive away potential customers.
 Appealing to the human side of things brings customers much closer to you and gives your relationship a chance to grow.

-They are honest in their expression.
+Emojis are honest in their expression.
 The essence of emojis is to connect you with your audience.
 Taking the relationship a step further will show your customers that you are honest and approachable.
 Be sure your expression comes across as honest, showing users you care about them.
 There’s no easier way of doing this than with a smile(y).

-It greatly depends on age, gender and culture of a person.
-All of us understand the emojis differently.
-For example, a person from Japan can find closed eyes emoji attracting, while others define it the sleepy ones.
+It greatly depends on the age, gender and culture of a person.
+All of us understand emojis differently.
+For example, a person from Japan can find closed eyes emoji attractive, while others define it as the sleepy ones.
 Be sure you know who your audience is before using emojis in any kind of business correspondence.

 To be on the safe side, you can always use social mimicry.
 That involves using emoji in your business communication only when another person does so.
-If the their tone is formal, it could be wise to exclude emojis and save them until you’ve become more familiar with that person.
+If their tone is formal, it could be wise to exclude emojis and save them until you’ve become more familiar with that person.

-Using Emojis in Business Communication
+How to Use Emojis in Business Communication

 In order to ensure that emojis are properly used in your content, pay attention to the following.

 Do not force the use of emojis, sometimes a clean text is what’s needed.
 Depending on a message tone and the environment, evaluate if it is the proper time to use them while communicating.